dr-jts/crunchyblog/pg-svg/index.md

     END AS clr
   FROM high_pt ORDER BY lat DESC)
 ```
+### Generate SVG elements
-The previous queries have transformed the raw data into a form suitable for rendering.
+The previous queries transformed the raw data into a form suitable for rendering.
 Now we get to see `pg-svg` in action!
 The next query generates the SVG text for each output image element,
 as separate records in a result set called `shapes`.

-The SVG elements are generated in the order in which they should be drawn - states and labels first,
+The SVG elements are generated in the order in which they are drawn - states and labels first,
 with high-point symbols on top.
 Let's break it down:

+### SVG for states
 The first subquery produces SVG shapes from the state geometries.
 `svgShape` produces a suitable SVG shape element for any PostGIS geometry.
 It also provides optional parameters supporting other capabilities of SVG.